Hurricane Lee expected to move north of Puerto Rico but still dangerous

-WASHINGTON, Sept 9 (Reuters) - Hurricane Lee, a powerful Category 3 storm, was expected to move well north of Puerto Rico and the U.S. Virgin Islands this weekend but could cause dangerous beach conditions on the U.S. East Coast beginning on Sunday, the U.S. National Hurricane Center said on Saturday.

-Lee, located about 385 miles (620 km) east-northeast of the northern Leeward Islands, was packing winds of 115 mph (185 kph), the forecaster said.
-The storm was moving west-northwest at 12 mph (19 kph) but its forward speed was expected to decrease significantly, the center said.
+Lee, located about 310 miles (505 km) northeast of the northern Leeward Islands, was packing winds of 115 mph (185 kph), the forecaster said.
+The storm was moving west-northwest at 10 mph (17 kph) but "gradual restrengthening" was possible in the next two days, the center said.

 The forecaster said it was too soon to know what level of impacts, if any, Lee might have along the U.S. East Coast, Atlantic Canada, or Bermuda late next week, especially as it is expected to slow down over the southwestern Atlantic.